uboat.net

 Fate

-On 24 March, 1942 U-585 was attacked by 3 enemy ships with depth charges, and was forced to return to base due to the resulting extensive damage.
+On 24 March 1942 U-585 was depth charged by 3 enemy ships and was forced to return to base due to damage to all forward torpedo tubes.

 Men lost from the boat